COALAIP/specs/README.md

           ahead and link it to the identity that is maybe stored on me.tim.com also exposing my public key.
 Now imagine someone gets access to tim.com and just changes my public key to a public key they they private key.
 Can they then make valid claims in my name?
+    - When saving data into an immutable ledger, do we even need a RightsAssignment?
+A RightsAssignment could just be the transfer of a (divided) Right (very much like the SPOOL protocol)